EdwardSeverus/BookShop/README.md

 # BookShop

-Welcome to BookShop, an online platform that connects book lovers, authors, and bookstores in one convenient place!
+Welcome to BookShop, an online platform that connects book lovers and bookstores in one convenient place!

 ## Features